 Winter trail users must always be aware of the existence of steel rails under the snow cover.
 Indeed, these buried rails are particularly hazardous in the vicinity of switches, bridges, road and farm crossings!

-USGS Topographic map of Colebrook
+Topographic map of Colebrook

 Former Colebrook railroad station.
 Digital photograph by Kenyon F. Karl on March 6, 2000.